vic-ma/howtodismantle.github.io/_posts/2025-03-09-Cracking-the-code-Part-III-Reading-and-writing-lists-with-Peakboard-Hub-API.md

 ## Deleting data

-For deleting a record we use a HTTP DELETE command and provide the name of the list and the ID of the record to be deleted in the HTTP body.
+To delete a record, we use an `HTTP DELETE` command.
+We provide the name of the list and the ID of the record to be deleted in the HTTP body:

 {% highlight json %}
 {